CorrelAid/plumberlama/README.md

 ### Option 2: Use containerized pipeline

-See the example docker compose for how this could work:
+See the example docker compose and Dockerfile for how this could work:

 ```bash
 # 1. Create .env file from template